planetarium/libplanet/README.md

 Endpoints
 ---------

 - `/blocks/`: Show a list of blocks.
-It contains the hash of block and the creation timestamp.
+It contains block hashes and their creation timestamp.  `?hide-empty-blocks=true` option shows only blocks having any transactions.
 - `/blocks/{hashString}/`: Show the details of the block that includes index, difficulty, nonce, the hash of the previous block, reward beneficiary, creation timestamp, and transaction ids. `{hashString}` is